replikeit/SaleAnnouncementParser/README.md

 <h3>Installation</h3>
 <ul>
   <li>
-    <p>Put "Parser & Server" on the server, and then copy DLL's to the directory.</p>
+    <p>Put "Parser & Server" on the server, then copy DLL's to the directory.</p>
   </li>
   <li>
     <p>Put "Reader" on the clients hosts.</p>